Correll Buckhalter

-Correll Buckhalter (/kəˈrɛl/; born October 6, 1978) is a former American football running back who played for eight seasons in the National Football League (NFL).
-After playing college football for Nebraska, he was drafted by the Philadelphia Eagles in the fourth round of the 2001 NFL Draft.
+Correll Buckhalter (/kəˈrɛl/; born October 6, 1978) is an American former professional football player who was a running back for eight seasons in the National Football League (NFL).
+After playing college football for the Nebraska Cornhuskers, he was selected by the Philadelphia Eagles in the fourth round of the 2001 NFL draft.
 He played for the Eagles from 2001 to 2008, with three seasons lost due to injury.
 He played for the Denver Broncos for two seasons (2009 and 2010).

-Early years
+Early life

-Buckhalter attended Collins High School (Collins, Mississippi) and was a letterman in football.
+Buckhalter attended Collins High School in Collins, Mississippi, and was a letterman in football.
 In football, he rushed for 3,024 yards over the last two years of his high school years.
 He was selected for the all-state team, and during his junior year when he rushed for 1,302 yards.
 During his senior year, he rushed for 1,722 yards and 12 touchdowns.
 Buckhalter graduated from Collins in 1997.

 College career

-At the University of Nebraska, Buckhalter played in 46 games and finished ranked eighth in school history for rushing yards (2,522).
-He had 11 100+ yard games in college while starting only nine times and scored 27 touchdowns at Nebraska.
+At the University of Nebraska–Lincoln, Buckhalter played in 46 games and finished ranked eighth in school history for rushing yards (2,522).
+He had 11 100+ yard games in college while starting only nine times and scored 27 touchdowns for the Cornhuskers.
 He majored in sociology.